On the Signature of a Path in an Operator Algebra: Algebraic structure on levelled forests

-formed by the subword of $\sigma$ containing the letters in $[p]$, and the pair $(\sigma \cap \{p+1, \hdots, n\}, \textsf{wc}(\sigma,[p]))$ representing the sequence of subwords of $\sigma$ obtained from $\sigma$ after erasing the letters in $[p]$.
-We call the first component of $\succ_p$ the \emph{lower component} of the cut and the second component the \emph{upper component}. \end{definition}
+formed by the subword of $\sigma$ containing the letters in $[p]$, and the pair $(\sigma \cap \{p+1, \dots, n\}, \textsf{wc}(\sigma,[p]))$ representing the sequence of subwords of $\sigma$ obtained from $\sigma$ after erasing the letters in $[p]$.
+We call the first component of $\succ_p$ the \emph{lower component} of the cut and the second component the \emph{upper component}. \end{Definition}

-For instance, $\succ_2(25143)=(21;\, (543),(0,1,0,2))$.
-Horizontal splitting acts on the sparse quasi-binary tree representation by detaching the first lower $p$ generations (we include all edges connected to the vertices of the $p^{th}$ generation.
-The resulting levelled tree form the lower component of the cut.
-The generations above $p$ yields a the upper component of the cut.
+For instance, $\succ_2(25143)=(21; (543),(0,1,0,2))$.
+Horizontal splitting acts on the sparse quasi-binary tree representation by detaching the first lower $p$ generations (we include all edges connected to the vertices of the $p^{\rm th}$ generation.
+The resulting levelled tree forms the lower component of the cut and the generations above it yield the upper component of the cut.

-This operation extends to levelled forests in a straightforward manner. \begin{definition}[Horizontal splitting of levelled forests] Let $f=(\sigma,c)$ be a forest in $\lpbf(k,n)$, with $\sigma \in \mathfrak{S}_{n-1}$ and $(c_1,\cdots,c_k) \vDash_0 n-1$ a weak composition of length $k$.
+This operation extends to levelled forests in a straightforward manner. \begin{Definition}[horizontal splitting of levelled forests] Let $f=(\sigma,c)$ be a forest in $\lpbf(k,n)$, with $\sigma \in \mathfrak{S}_{n-1}$ and $(c_1,\dots,c_k) \vDash_0 n-1$ a weak composition of length $k$.
 Once again, denote by $\sigma_i$, $1 \leq i \leq \|k\|$ the restriction of $\sigma$ to the parts of $c$.
 The \emph{horizontal splitting of the levelled forest} $f$ at the level $p$ is the forest

-\end{definition} For convenience, we use the shorter notations
+\end{Definition} For convenience, we use the shorter notations

 Consider for example the forest $\curlyvee_{\!
 (1,1,3,0,1)}(542631)=(5,4,263,1)$.
-Since $\succ_3\!(5)=(\emptyset; (5))$, $\succ_{3}\!(4)=(\emptyset; (4))$, $\succ_3\!(263)=(23; (\emptyset, 6, \emptyset))$, $\succ_3\!(\emptyset)=(\emptyset; (\emptyset))$ and $\succ_3\!(1)=(1; (\emptyset))$, we obtain
+Since $\succ_3\!(5)=(\varnothing; (5))$, $\succ_{3}\!(4)=(\varnothing; (4))$, $\succ_3\!(263)=(23; (\varnothing, 6, \varnothing))$, $\succ_3\!(\varnothing)=(\varnothing; (\varnothing))$ and $\succ_3\!(1)=(1; (\varnothing))$, we obtain

-An horizontal cut of a levelled forest $f$ outputs a pair of forests, the lower component being a subforest of $f$.
-And reciprocally, one can check that a subforest $f^{\prime} \subset f$ yields an unique horizontal cut of $f$, the cutting level $k$ being the number of internal nodes of $f^{\prime}$ (equivalently the number of generations) We choose then to index horizontal cuts of a levelled forest by its set of subforests augmented with the root tree.
+A horizontal cut of a levelled forest $f$ outputs a pair of forests, the lower component being a~subforest of $f$.
+And reciprocally, one can check that a subforest $f^{\prime} \subset f$ yields a unique horizontal cut of~$f$, the cutting level $k$ being the number of internal nodes of $f^{\prime}$ (equivalently the number of generations).
+We choose then to index horizontal cuts of a levelled forest by its set of subforests augmented with the root tree.